tabishfayyaz/gradle-cheat-sheet/README.md

 **Task** represents some atomic piece of work which a build performs e.g. compiling classes, create a JAR, generate javadoc or publish some archive to a repository.

+`apply plugin:` is used for plugins using an id

+`apply from:` is used for plugins from a path to a local file system or a URL to a remote location.
+It calls the script directly as if it was part of the build file

 **_api_** - used for dependencies that are exposed to external modules (transitive dependency).
 As the dependency is exposed to external modules, change would be a more significant re-compiling effort as everyone needs to be informed about the change

-**_implementation_** used for dependencies that are internal to the component (not transitive dependency)
+**_implementation_** - used for dependencies that are internal to the component (not transitive dependency)

-**_testImplementation_** used for dependencies that are required to compile and run the test source of the project
+**_testImplementation_** - used for dependencies that are required to compile and run the test source of the project

-**_compileOnly_** used for dependencies required at compile time but never required at runtime e.g. source-only annotations.
+**_compileOnly_** - used for dependencies required at compile time but never required at runtime e.g. source-only annotations.
 They won't be included on the runtime classpath and are non-transitive i.e. they are not exposed externally

-`apply plugin:` is used for plugins using an id

-`apply from:` is used for plugins from a path to a local file system or a URL to a remote location.
-It calls the script directly as if it was part of the build file
+**_settings.gradle_** - for settings that are build related & not necessarily project related, has access to _Gradle_ delegate object

+**_gradle.properties_** - used for project wide gradle settings, allows simple key-value storage in the form of strings, automatically included in the scope of the _Project_ object

 ### To see project dependency tree
 `./gradlew app:dependencies`

-**_settings.gradle_** for settings that are build related & not necessarily project related, has access to _Gradle_ delegate object

-**_gradle.properties_** project wide gradle settings, allows simple key-value storage in the form of strings, automatically included in the scope of the _Project_ object